wmrsp/bluebillywig-youtube-importer/README.md

 This will download a json file for each video on the YouTube channel/account.
 These json files contain information about the YouTube video, amongst which the url of the particular video.
 In the next step this url will passed on to the Blue Billywig API so that the video may be imported.

-The order in which the video's are imported into the Blue Billywig VMS is the order in which the json file reside in the downloads folder.
+The order in which the video's are imported into the Blue Billywig VMS is the order in which the json file reside in the downloads folder `../vendor/wmrsp/bluebillywig-youtube-importer/downloads`.

 ## Importing into the Blue Billywig VMS